We are a company transformed, focusing on continued global growth of our world-renowned designer lifestyle brands.

 Other Strategic Opportunities for PVH

-While we believe we have an attractive and diverse portfolio of brands with growth potential, we will continue to explore acquisitions of companies that we believe are additive to our overall business.
+While we believe we have an attractive and diverse portfolio of brands with growth potential, we will continue to explore acquisitions of companies or trademarks and licensing opportunities that we believe are additive to our overall business.
+New license opportunities allow us to fill new product and brand portfolio needs.
 We take a disciplined approach to acquisitions, seeking brands with broad consumer recognition that we can grow profitably and expand by leveraging our infrastructure and core competencies and, where appropriate, by extending the brand through licensing.

 Calvin Klein is one of the best known designer names in the world, offering a modern design aesthetic.
 The Calvin Klein brands — Calvin Klein Collection, Calvin Klein (platinum label), Calvin Klein (white label), Calvin Klein Jeans and Calvin Klein Underwear — provide us with the opportunity to market products both domestically and internationally at various price points, distribution channels and to different consumer groups than most of our Heritage Brands business product offerings.
 Global retail sales of products sold under the Calvin Klein brands were approximately $8.1 billion in 2014.